publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.4.6] =

+* Avoid JS white screen on Gutenberg "New Post" access by Author with Multiple Authors plugin active and "Remove author from new posts" setting enabled

 = [1.4.5] 2019-02-22 =

 * Fixed the pre-publishing check to avoid blocking save when not publishing;